bytehaufen/DSDS-Presentation/slides/testing-presentation.md

   - ...
 - [ ] Add offset for slide content, because of `fixed-top` heading
 - [ ] Add example exercise link in the last slide
+  - Difficult - match the presentation with markdown or the generated pdf?
 - [ ] Add this topic: [Role of Test Automation in a CI/CD Pipeline(https://dancerscode.com/posts/role-of-test-automation-in-a-ci-cd-pipeline/)]?
 - [ ] Add this topic: [Test Benefit Analysis](https://dancerscode.com/posts/test-benefit-analysis/)?